wp-pwa/worona-wp-plugin/readme.txt

 * Fix a problem of WP-API with old WP versions.

 = 0.7.1 =
-* Include WP-API inside the plugin so you don\'t have to install it.
+* Include WP-API inside the plugin so you don’t have to install it.

 = 0.7 =
 * The plugin now looks awesome in your admin panel.